The Federal Gift Tax and How You Can Avoid Paying It

 The Tax Cuts and Jobs Act (TCJA) spiked the exemption up to $11.18 million in 2018—effectively doubling it from the year before.
 It was adjusted to $11.4 million in 2019 to keep pace with inflation.
 But this is only a temporary measure because the TCJA will expire at the end of 2025 unless Congress acts to renew the legislation.
 Otherwise, the exemption could plummet back to the $5 million range.

 Sharing the Exemption Between Gifts and Your Estate

 Let's say that you give away $10 million during your lifetime and you die in 2019.
 Your federal estate tax exemption would be just $1.4 million after all this giving—the balance of the exemption left over.
 If your estate and lifetime giving add up to more than $1.4 million, your estate will owe an estate tax on its value over that amount.

 But this lifetime exemption is per donor as well.
 You and your spouse actually have $2.8 million in exemptions to cover giving and your estate if you're married.

 What Happens When You Make a Taxable Gift

 Taxable gifts must be reported to the IRS on Form 709, the United States Gift (and Generation-Skipping Transfer) tax return.
-The return is due on the same date as your personal income tax return, which is April 15 of the year that comes after the year in which taxable gifts were made.
-This is how the IRS tracks the lifetime exemption you've used up.
+The return is due on the same date as your personal income tax return, which is typically April 15 of the year after the year in which taxable gifts were made.
+This is how the IRS tracks how much of your lifetime exemption you've used up.

-Generous individuals should make sure they understand how gifts they give to their friends and loved ones can effect their tax liability.
-Consulting an account or an estate planning attorney can help you navigate these often tricky waters.
+Generous individuals should make sure they understand how gifts they give their friends and loved ones can affect their tax liability.
+Consulting an accountant or an estate planning attorney can help you navigate these tricky, complicated waters.